Field Overload

 • Inspect AVR: Remove and visually inspect the AVR for burnt components.
 Replace if damaged.

-• Inspect wiring: Check field leads from AVR to rotor for insulation damage or shorts to ground.
+• Inspect wiring: Check field leads from the AVR to the rotor for insulation damage or shorts to ground.
 Repair or replace as needed.

 Advertisements